 Some investors have been complaining about how the Biden’s presidency will crash the market, but their complaints are fundamentally flawed.
-The way I see things (essentially the way things will turn out to be when the pandemic and Russian-Ukraine dust is settled) is that Biden’s presidency will take money from one segment of the market to another.
+The way I see things (essentially the way things will turn out to be when the Fed Rate Hike and Russian-Ukraine dust is settled) is that Biden’s presidency will take money from one segment of the market to another.
 As simply as that.

 Perhaps, sectors that performed really well under Trump’s adminstration will crash and sectors that performed terribly will rise like a phoenix under Biden.